jdonaldson/vaxe/README.md

 when you type a "." after a variable with fields, etc.

 # Acknowledgements
-* Marc Weber (marco-oweber@gmx.de) : Most of the haxe syntax and snippets are based off of his [vim bundle](https://github.com/MarcWeber/vim-haxe).
+* Marc Weber (marco-oweber@gmx.de) : Most of the early work for the bundle was based off of his [vim-haxe bundle](https://github.com/MarcWeber/vim-haxe).
 Some of the hss functionality comes from his work on [scss-vim](https://github.com/cakebaker/scss-syntax.vim).

 * Ganesh Gunasegaran(me at itsgg.com) : I based my hxml syntax file off of [his